katjanewilson/Propensity-Score-Weighting/README.md

 ### Overview

-Matching is a class of observational study methods that helps to r methods of matching for covariate balance in observational study methods that helps to reduce the influence of covariate bias on statistical analyses.
-Using insights from survey methodology, I compare methods of applying survey weights to sampling units to help make the sample as representative of the population as possible.
-Weighting schemes in propensity score matching are intimately tied to the survey literature, both in their technical foundations, and the limitations that accompany them.
+Matching is a class of observational study methods that helps to reduce the influence of covariate bias on statistical analyses.
+Imbalance between treatment and control groups however, is a common issue that researchers encounter when working with a matched sample.
+By attaching weights to observations, researchers can work around this imbalance and still obtain a reliable average treatment effect estimate.
+Such weighting schemes are intimately tied to the survey sampling literature, both in their technical foundation and their general limitations.

 ``` r